KDS vs. Kitchen Printers: Which Solution Should You Choose?

 Kitchen Printer and KDS: What to Expect

-A kitchen printer is much more cost efficient than a kitchen display system, making it a more desirable option for many.
-It is also the traditional way that restaurants keep track of orders and what many restaurants owners feel most comfortable with.
+A kitchen printer is much more cost-efficient than a kitchen display system, making it a more desirable option for many.
+It is also the traditional way that restaurants keep track of orders and what many restaurant owners feel most comfortable with.

 Although kitchen printers are widely used by restaurants, they do have their issues.
 One of the first problems with kitchen printers is that it would require you to have someone in the expo position.
 This puts a larger burden on your staffing needs, potential training, and budget.

 When it comes to inefficiencies with food preparation, kitchen printers present a few problems.
 Most importantly, tickets can be lost easily.
-This leads to longer cook times and frustrated guests, and can also weigh down how quickly you turn tables.
-In addition, printers can disrupt communication amongst back of house and front of house staff, especially if changes are made to an order.
+This leads to longer cook times and frustrated guests, and can also weigh down how quickly you turntables.
+In addition, printers can disrupt communication amongst back of house and front of house staff, especially if changes are made to order.

 A kitchen display system is a more modern approach to managing the back of house.
 It helps streamline your restaurant so that business runs seamlessly.
 A KDS will manage meal coursing, cook times, recipes, and basic routing to specific stations.
 This makes the expo position considerably more effective.